 Srila Prabhupada, the Founder-Acharya of the Hare Krishna movement, was very fond of Ratha-yatra.
 As a child he began celebrating Ratha-yatra when he was five years old, using a small home-made cart and pulling it around the neighbourhood with his friends.
 Later in life, from 1967 until his passing in 1977, Srila Prabhupada joined thousands of disciples in cities around the world as they celebrated elaborate Ratha-yatra festivals in the streets of London, Paris, Sydney, Tokyo, San Francisco, Los Angeles, and on New York's prestigious Fifth Avenue.

 Today, Hare Krishna devotees hold Ratha-yatra parades in over one hundred cities, including Dublin, Belfast, Birmingham, London, Budapest, New York, Montreal, Paris, Moscow, Singapore, Toronto, Antwerp, Kuala Lumpur, Durban, Sydney, Mumbai, New Delhi, and Los Angeles.
 Usually, the festival experience culminates in a Vedic Village with festival tents, entertainment stages, vegetarian food stalls, and a variety of cultural displays and exhibits.

 Ratha-yatra signifies the Lord's love for His devotees.
 He personally comes to visit His devotees and the public who welcome Him in the streets.

 For a good part of the day and well into the night, you and your family can enjoy music, dance and drama programs.
-These programs run from 11 am till 9 pm and are a fantastic opportunity for you to taste traditional Vedic (Indian) culture.
+These programs run from 11 am till 9 pm and are a fantastic opportunity for you to taste contemporary and traditional Vedic (Indian) culture.